Her0iik/BlindyBands/README.md

 - Current geoposition is not accurate
 - Determined route seems to not work.
 Waypoints are not corrects
 - Navigation API is giving Right/Left angles relative to true north.
 This is not considered at this time.
-- Bluetooth connexion is set up, but not tested, as we could not interface it to Tinkercad simulation.
+- Bluetooth connection is set up, but not tested, as we could not interface it to Tinkercad simulation.

 There's also a lot of things to do to truly have a visually-impaired-friendly application, as it today required to tap on a button to start voice recording.

+### Bracelets

+The bracelets are, at this time, half finished.
+A lot of things remains to do, and some implemented features are not working well.

+- The Bluetooth connection is simulated.
+We are currently using the serial monitor.
+- The buzzer is not set up.
+- The obstacle detector is not fully implemented in the code.
+- We don't manage the measurement of the battery level